Bleiburg: History

 The area was part of the Liupicdorf estate in the Duchy of Carinthia, which about 1000 Bishop Albuin I of Brixen dedicated to his brother Count Aribo.
 The oldest surviving document mentioning the town as castrum et forum Pliburch is dated to 1228.
 The comital estates of Bleiburg Castle were seized by the Habsburg dukes Albert III and Leopold III in 1369, the settlement received town privileges the next year.
 On 16 March 1393 Duke Albert granted the citizens the right to hold the annual Wiesenmarkt ('meadow market') fair, which has taken place on 1 September every year up to today at least since 1428.
 In 1601 the castle was ceded to the Thurn-Valsassina comital family, who had it rebuilt in its present Renaissance style and still owns it today, together with the nearby Castle Hagenegg in Eisenkappel-Vellach.

 Between 1918 and 1920, Bleiburg was occupied by Yugoslav troops.
 In spite of the overwhelming Slovene majority in the area, the town remained in Austria after the dissolution of the Austro-Hungarian Empire along national/ethnic lines after the end of World War I. In the Carinthian Plebiscite of 1920, in fact, the inhabitants of southern Carinthia rejected the proposal to unite with the Kingdom of Serbs, Croats and Slovenes (the later Yugoslavia), and chose to remain in Austria.
 In the constituency of Bleiburg, however, a slim majority of the population (51%) cast its vote for Yugoslavia.
 In the territory of the present-day municipality of Bleiburg, 59.8% of the voters chose Yugoslavia over Austria.

 Bleiburg repatriations

-On 15 May 1945, Independent State of Croatia capitulated to victorious Yugoslav Army in Bleiburg.
-It was the initial location of a series of extrajudicial executions, in the course of which Partisans eliminated thousands of Croatian Home Guard and Ustaše, Slovene Home Guard and Serbian Chetnik troops, who had surrendered to the British forces in Allied-occupied Austria, and were subsequently repatriated in Operation Keelhaul.
+On 15 May 1945, the Independent State of Croatia capitulated to the victorious Yugoslav Army in Bleiburg.
+It was the initial location of a series of extrajudicial executions, in the course of which Partisans killed thousands of Croatian Home Guard and Ustaše, Slovene Home Guard and Serbian Chetnik troops, who had surrendered to the British forces in Allied-occupied Austria and been repatriated in Operation Keelhaul.